 To fit all the ingredients below, you will need at least a 12 inch shallow pot.
-I used my favourite pot for this recipe and it was just the perfect size.
+I used my favorite pot for this recipe and it was just the perfect size.
 I cooked it on a portable burner so that my family can gather around the table and serve themselves while the stew gently bubbles down.
 It was so convenient and keeps the soup still hot even when the heat wasn’t on it.
 It’s really the perfect pot for Korean style hot pot, so you should check it out.

 P.S. my friendly warning – As you can imagine from the listed ingredients below, it contains high-calorie food.
 What’s worse, the stew is very addictive!
 Extra workout plans are absolutely necessary! 🙂

 P.P.S.
 If you like my budae jjigae recipe, check out my spicy dumpling hot pot recipe.
 You will love it too!

 Ingredients for Budae Jjigae (Serves 4)

 - 4 cups (1 litre) chicken stock* (see note)